auberonedu/gba-scenic-route/docs/bubble-wrap/dot.md

 ## #include

 What's going on?
 Well, we told the compiler that we want to use the `bn::backdrop` namespace, but then never included that in our code.
 Right now, all our `main.cpp` knows about is what we've written directly there.
-We need a way for it to see code that [GValiente](https://github.com/GValiente) wrote when he created Butano.
+We need a way for `main.cpp` to see code that [GValiente](https://github.com/GValiente) wrote when he created Butano.

 We do that using the `#include` preprocessor directive.